-3.1 Planning permission has been granted for '39 affordable residential units with access, parking and landscaping.
-Conversion and extension of former dairy outbuilding to open-market residential unit and refurbishment/modernisation of Crow Trees Farmhouse (open-market dwelling) including reconfiguration, rooflights, side window and extension of two outbuildings to form garages.' at Crow Trees Farm, Crow Trees Brow, Chatburn, Lancashire (3/2022/0966 And 0967).
+3.1 A proposal for '39 affordable residential units with access, parking and landscaping' (3/2022/0966) and 'Conversion and extension of former dairy outbuilding to open-market residential unit and refurbishment/modernisation of Crow Trees Farmhouse (open-market dwelling) including reconfiguration, rooflights, side window and extension of two outbuildings to form garages.'
+(3/2022/0967) at Crow Trees Farm, Crow Trees Brow, Chatburn, Lancashire has been submitted to Ribble Valley Borough Council.
+Application (3/2022/0966) is still to be determined.
+Application (3/2022/0967) has been approved subject to condition.
 The Planning Officer (Archaeology) for Lancashire County Council has requested that:

-'No works to the application buildings, including any clearance/demolition or preparation works shall take place until the applicant, or their agent or successors in title, has secured the implementation of a programme of archaeological building recording as set out in "Understanding Historic Buildings" (Historic England 2016).
+No works to the application buildings, including any clearance/demolition or preparation works shall take place until the applicant, or their agent or successors in title, has secured the implementation of a programme of archaeological building recording as set out in "Understanding Historic Buildings" (Historic England 2016).
 The recording should be to Level 3 for Crow Trees farmhouse, and Level 2 for the barn/dairy and other 19th century or earlier ancillary buildings.
 No record is required for the Dutch Barn.
 Wherever possible the recording of the farmhouse should also include observation and recording during opening-up and other investigative works to the building structure.
 This work must be carried out by an appropriately qualified and experienced professional contractor to the standards set out by the Chartered Institute for Archaeologists and in accordance with a written scheme of investigation, which shall first have been submitted to and agreed in writing by the Local Planning Authority.
 The development shall be carried out in accordance with the agreed details.